Postcard Carol Ewin Collection

 The intention of creating a One-Place Study website is a means to share my research and findings with those who have ancestors from the village or, indeed, anyone having an interest in Great Ellingham.

-Just some of the ‘One-Place Study’ plaques displayed this year at my local history exhibition in
+Just some of the ‘One-Place Study’ plaques displayed at my local history exhibition in

 St James’s Church, Great Ellingham.
 July 2023

-To further share the information, I have now held two successful exhibitions with another one in hand.
-I also have a small local history display in St James’s Church, Great Ellingham, which I try to update regularly.
-This year I was also invited to take a small display to a local group.
+To further share the information, I have held several successful exhibitions in the village.
+I also have a small local history display in St James’s Church, which I try to update regularly.

 Heather Etteridge